octimot/StoryToolkitAI/README.md

 # Features Info

+### Transcription Settings
+Before starting the transcription process, you can tweak different options, including selecting the source language of the footage, choosing between different Whisper models, the processing device, etc. For faster and better results, we recommend at least selecting the source language.

+### Linking Transcriptions to Timelines
+In the transcription window, the "Link" button will attach the transcription to the currently opened timeline in Resolve.
+This will make the tool automatically open the right transcription when you switch between timelines in Resolve.
+In a future update, this will also help the Global Search function know in which timeline, at what timecode you can find the term you're looking for.

+### Timeline Navigation via Transcript
+For now, clicking on the transcript segments (phrases) will simply move the playhead to the respective timecode.

+### Resolve Playhead to Transcript Sync
+The tool highlights the transcript words at the current timecode in Resolve.
+To activate this function, simply press "sync" in the transcription window and the words will be highlighted each time the playhead stops moving in Resolve.

+_Note: we found some issues when synching timelines that have a frame rate of 23.976fps because of a bug in the Resolve API.
+Unfortunately, the synching of these timelines might drift until Blackmagic solves the bug._

+### Transcript Word Search
+Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their position.
+Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode.

 ### Direct Translations to English
 The tool also supports direct translation to English by clicking the "Translate Timeline to English" button.
 However, it will not generate any original language transcription together with the translation, meaning that you'll have to transcribe and translate in two different processes.

-### Transcription Settings
-Before starting the transcription process, you can tweak different options, including selecting the source language of the footage, choosing between different Whisper models, the processing device, etc. For faster and better results, we recommend at least selecting the source language.

 ### Copy Timeline Markers to Same Clip
 This copies the current markers to its corresponding clip in the media bin.